 Sometimes attaining the deepest familiarity with a question is our best substitute for actually having the answer.

 Be someone for whom familiarity isn’t good enough.
 Be someone who searches for the answer.
-Because curiosity may have killed the cat, but the cat died knowing.
+Curiosity may have killed the cat, but the cat died knowing.